ashifujjmanRafi/Informatics_Lab/Reserch_note/researchNote.md

 Discussion with me :
 He is very confused.
 Sensei question - What kind of issues he has about his research title.
-Instead of saying - what should you do => change “should” to “can” i.e., what can i do He thought he would get some ideas from the papers => so, he started to read them.
+Instead of saying - what should you do => change "should" to "can" i.e., what can i do He thought he would get some ideas from the papers => so, he started to read them.
 Before reading those papers, did you prepare some questions on reading those papers?
 Why are you willing to have the brief summary of the content of the paper - the summary is already there in the abstract.
 You can directly copy and paste the abstract if you just want a summary.
 It is very easy and accurate.